Sami Hossain Chisty

 Teaching Responsibilities

-Literary Theory (Grad), Advanced Approaches to Shakespeare (Grad), Ecocriticism & Literature, Post-Modernism & Literature, Twentieth Century Poetry, Critical Theory & Literary Criticism, Language & Media, Seventeenth Century Prose & Drama, Bangladesh Studies, Introduction to Poetry, Romantic Poetry, Introduction to Drama, Introduction to Prose, Rhetoric & Prosody, Classics in Translation, Philosophy & Aesthetics, History of England, Twentieth Century Poetry & Drama, Critical Theory II
+Advanced Literary Theory (Grad), Cross-Cultural Approaches to Shakespeare (Grad), Creative Writing (Grad) Ecocriticism & Literature, Postmodernism & Literature, Continental Literature, Twentieth Century English Poetry, Critical Theory & Literary Criticism, Language & Media, Seventeenth Century Prose & Drama, Bangladesh Studies, Introduction to Poetry, Romantic Poetry, Introduction to Drama, Introduction to Prose, Rhetoric & Prosody, Classics in Translation, Philosophy & Aesthetics, History of England, Twentieth Century Poetry & Drama, Critical Theory II

 Profile Links